Identifying the Symptoms of a Rectal Fistula

 After an anal abscess has been drained, a fistula can remain and cause significant pain.
 The risk for infection remains high as well.

 Do the Classifications of Rectal Fistula Determine the Symptoms?

 There are five classifications of a rectal fistula, based on its location in relation to the sphincter muscles.
 But no matter how it is classified, the symptoms of a rectal fistula are fairly consistent, with a hole in the skin near the anus being the most prominent sign that a fistula is present.

 Other symptoms include:

 - Swelling near the anus

 - Redness of the surrounding skin

 - Fluid discharge

-If you believe you are experiencing the symptoms of a rectal fistula, the physicians at Tampa General Hospital’s Endoscopy Center can help diagnose the condition and formulate a rectal fiscula treatment plan for you.
-We are proud to have been named one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report in 2017-18.
-To find a gastroenterologist who can diagnose and treat your condition, use Tampa General Hospital’s Physician Finder or call 1-800-833-3627.
+If you believe you are experiencing the symptoms of a rectal fistula, the physicians at Tampa General Hospital’s Endoscopy Center can help diagnose the condition and formulate a rectal fistula treatment plan specifically for you.
+We have an expert team of gastroenterologists, physicians, nurses and even cancer specialists who are standing by to help guide your treatment and provide world-class care.
+Additionally, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.